ronaldoussoren/pyobjc/docs/apinotes/Security.rst

 ``AuthorizationFreeItemSet``
 ............................

-This function is automaticly called as needed by PyObjC and is not exposed to Python.
+This function is automatically called as needed by PyObjC and is not exposed to Python.

 ``AuthorizationExecuteWithPrivileges``
 ......................................

 The argument *arguments* should be a sequence of byte strings.
-PyObjC automaticly adds a *NULL* value to the end of the array.
+PyObjC automatically adds a *NULL* value to the end of the array.

 The function cannot be used with Python 3 at the moment, because there is no Python type corresponding to a ``FILE*``.
 This will be fixed in a later version.